ebardelli/website/content/pages/about/index.md

 ## Consulting Services

-I work with educational organizations, school districts, and nonprofits on projects involving educational policy, program evaluation, data analysis, and strategic planning.
+I [consult](/pages/consulting/) with educational organizations, school districts, and nonprofits on projects involving educational policy, program evaluation, data analysis, and strategic planning.
 If you're interested in exploring a potential collaboration, send me an email at [consulting@ebardelli.com](mailto:consulting@ebardelli.com).